MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## How to switch between sessions or logout

-After you [log into the remote R server](../operationalize/mrsdeploy-connection.md)  with the argument `session = TRUE`, a remote R session is created.
+After you [log in to the remote R server](../operationalize/mrsdeploy-connection.md)  with the argument `session = TRUE`, a remote R session is created.
 You can switch between the remote R session and the local R session directly from the command line.
 The remote command line allows you to directly interact with an R Server 9.x instance on another machine.

-When the `REMOTE>` command line is displayed in the R console, any R commands entered will be executed on the remote R session.
+When the `REMOTE>` command line is displayed in the R console, any R commands entered are executed on the remote R session.

 ![Switch](../media/o16n/mrsdeploy-connect-switch-context.png)